Theoretical Vs Actual Food Cost Calculation

 if v < 0:

-raise ValueError("Negative waste quantities indicate POS sync drift or manual entry error")
+raise ValueError("Negative waste implies POS sync drift or manual entry error")

 return v